SagarMaheshwary/Employee/readme.md

 ## Employee Management System
-This Project is using Laravel, Materialize-css version 1.0.0 alpha-4 , material icons.
+This Application is using Laravel, Materialize-css version 1.0.0 alpha-4 , material icons.

 ### Running this web application